-Ever wondered why so many of the world’s most powerful brands spend their time and budget engaging with students and Millennials?
+Ever wondered why so many of the world’s most powerful brands spend their time and budget engaging with students through event marketing.

 The answer is simple.

-Students and Millennials have tremendous buying power and will be more influential on the future of your brand than any other generation.
+Students have tremendous buying power and will be more influential on the future of your brand than any other generation.

 But that’s not all…